-The Forest Service may sometimes bypass the environmental analysis process when a proposed action falls under a categorical exclusion, which is defined as "categories of actions which do not individually or cumulatively have a significant effect on the human environment...."
-Sierra Club v.
-Bosworth, 510 F.3d 1016, 1019 (9th Cir.
-2007); 40 C.F.R. §1508.4.
+The Bureau of Land Management may sometimes bypass the environmental analysis process when a proposed action falls under a categorical exclusion, which is defined as "a category of actions which do not individually or cumulatively have a significant effect on the human environment..."
+40 C.F.R. §1508.4.
 Using a categorical exclusion allows an agency to expedite its review process, and allows for the elimination of aspects of the process such as full analysis of environmental impacts along with opportunities for and consideration of public comments.
 See 40 C.F.R. § 1508.4.

-However, for a categorical exclusion to be permissible, the Forest Service must first make certain that the project will not cause significant effects to the environment.
-36 C.F.R. § 220.6(c) (emphasis added) ("If the responsible official determines, based on scoping, that it is uncertain whether the proposed action may have a significant effect on the environment, prepare an EA.")
+However, for a categorical exclusion to be permissible, the Bureau must first determine that the project will not cause significant effects to the environment.
+40 C.F.R.
+1508.4 (noting that these actions must "have been found to have no such [significant] effect").

 The determination of how significant environmental effects are must be made in light of the same context and intensity factors that are implicated in evaluating individual actions.
-Bosworth, 510 F.3d at 1030-1031.
-The Forest Service may not evade this required cumulative impacts analysis by asserting that it is impractical or infeasible because the use of a CX is improper where such impacts cannot practically or feasibly be assessed.
-Id. at 1028.
+40 C.F.R. § 1508.27.
+The Bureau of Land Management may not evade this required cumulative impacts analysis by asserting that it is impractical or infeasible because the use of a categorical exclusion is improper where such impacts cannot practically or feasibly be assessed.

 As described in detail supra, there is a voluminous body of science showing that native pollinators are facing challenges to their survival, and that honey bees have significant effects on native bees such as outcompeting them for food and spreading disease.
 Individually, the placement of any commercial apiaries is likely to cause localized harm.
-The Forest Service may not even know that it is approving a permit on one of the only sites where a rare native bee species exists.
+The Bureau of Land Management may not even know that it is approving a permit on one of the only sites where a rare native bee species exists.
 As described supra, the impacts to plants are also significant.

-The placement of commercial apiaries on numerous National Forest lands could easily cause population level harms to numerous native bee species and contribute to well-documented, large scale pollinator declines.
+The placement of commercial apiaries on Bureau of Land Management lands could easily cause population level harms to numerous native bee species and contribute to well-documented, large scale pollinator declines.
 Federal public lands can be the last remaining refuges for native bee species, as is the case for the Mojave poppy bee.
-68 Further, apiaries can be placed adjacent to National Forest lands, so even if they are not permitted by the Forest Service, the agency must still consider the cumulative impacts of permitting apiaries on National Forest lands with the existence of apiaries adjacent to these lands.
+Further, apiaries can be placed adjacent to lands the Bureau manages, so even if they are not permitted by the Bureau, the agency must still consider the cumulative impacts of permitting apiaries with the existence of apiaries adjacent to lands managed by the Bureau.